-- Identify and execute transactions within the parameters approved by the Board. - 2.
-Identify and execute purchases, sales, and sale and charter back of vessels. - 3.
-Identify and execute transactions for long-term charters and cargo contracts with duration exceeding 5 years. - 4.
+- 1. Identify and execute transactions within the parameters approved by the Board. - - 2.
+Identify and execute vessel purchase and sale transactions. - Identify and execute long-term charter contracts and cargo contracts with duration exceeding 5 years. - 4.
 Identify and execute bunker physical contracts and bunker swap contracts with duration exceeding 5 years. - 5.
-Identify and execute transactions for non-vessel marine fixed assets exceeding US\$5 million. - 6.
-Make decisions over loans and related guarantees. - Exercise the Company's general mandate to issue new shares or buy back shares in accordance with the parameters set by the Board and the limits approved by the shareholders.
+Identify and execute transactions for non-vessel marine fixed assets exceeding US\$5 million. - C Make desisions ----- finane ' ----- ' ---- ' / / / / / / / - 6.
+Make decisions over financing and related guarantees. - 7.
+Exercise the Company's general mandate to issue new shares or buy back shares in accordance with the parameters set by the Board and the limits approved by the shareholders.

-The Executive Committee approved and executed a range of business matters based on detailed analysis submitted by management including the following:
+The Executive Committee approved and executed a range of business matters based on detailed analysis submitted by management, and the work undertaken included the following: